hamzasdq11/Pathway-GenAI/.github/CONTRIBUTING.md

-# 🎉 Contribute to Fincept Terminal 🚀
+# 🎉 Contribute to EquiNova 🚀

-Hey there, awesome developer! 👋 Want to make Fincept Terminal even cooler?
+Hey there, awesome developer! 👋 Want to make EquiNova even cooler?
 We’d love your help!
 Here’s how you can contribute:

 ## 🚀 Where We Need You